Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 .jpg)

-When it comes to finding your way around, it’s not just the address that matters, but also the neighborhood: The ATM is located in Seefeld, practically right by the Fröhlichstrasse stop.
-If you’re coming from Riesbach, the lake, District 8, or the direction of Tiefenbrunnen, you can often reach this location faster than ATMs further west.
-If you’re looking for a machine that doesn’t feel like a “scavenger hunt” in Zurich, that’s exactly one of the biggest strengths of this location.
+When it comes to finding your way around, it’s not just the address that matters but also the neighborhood: The Bitcoin ATM is located in Seefeld, right by the Fröhlichstrasse stop.
+If you’re coming from Riesbach, the lake, District 8, or the direction of Tiefenbrunnen, you can often reach this location faster than Bitcoin ATMs further west.
+If you’re looking for a Bitcoin ATM in Zurich that doesn’t feel like a “scavenger hunt”, that’s exactly one of the biggest strengths of this location.

 Many websites only list the address, opening hours, and coins accepted.
 In practice, however, other factors determine whether this is really the right option for you: How quickly can I find the machine?
 Can I withdraw cash in CHF immediately?
 Is the location open in the morning?
 This is exactly where Seefeldstrasse 178 shines.
 You have a clear location in the neighborhood, early opening hours on weekdays, and on the website you can see in advance whether the machine is online and how much CHF is currently available for immediate withdrawal.
 For anyone looking not just for an ATM “somewhere in Zurich,” but for a location that actually works in everyday life, this is a major advantage.